 Passive recovery involves doing as little as possible and allowing your body to take its time to recover physically and mentally.
-You would normally nap, watch TV, or play real money slots Australia for a few days in this scenario.
+You would normally nap, watch TV, or play Australian slots online for a few days in this scenario.

 You don’t need to avoid passive recovery; in fact, there are definitely some days on which you need a total rest to recover.
 Sometimes, taking a proper break is also far better for your body than overloading it.
 However, it is important to understand that prolonged periods of passive recovery can in fact set you back.

 Active recovery involves doing a form of physical activity to promote recovery and physical regeneration.
 This allows you to recover from the strains of training while avoiding high peaks and falls in your performance and fitness levels.

 There are so many good reasons to add active recovery to your training regimen.
 For example:

 - Active recovery decreases muscle pain and stiffness.
 As you move around, this will help to reduce build-up of lactic acid in your muscles and promote quick healing.